ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/postgresql/single_node_deployment.md

 Make the changes listed below in `main.tf` to match your account settings.

-1. In the `provider` section, update all 3 values to use your preferred AWS region and your AWS access key ID and secret access key.
+1. In the `provider` section, update value to use your preferred AWS region.

 2. (optional) In the `aws_instance` section, change the ami value to your preferred Linux distribution.
 The AMI ID for Ubuntu 22.04 on Arm in the us-east-1 region is `ami-0f9bd9098aca2d42b ` No change is needed if you want to use Ubuntu AMI in us-east-1.
 The AMI ID values are region specific and need to be changed if you use another AWS region.
 Use the AWS EC2 console to find an AMI ID or refer to [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).